 Poor posture usually benefits from lower back strengthening that builds up both core and deep spinal muscles.
 The video above talks about why you may feel weak through the midriff so that you can't hold yourself up.
 Here, Sarah goes through the right exercises to build up the internal strength of your lower torso with 5 graduated strengthening exercises.
 Read more.

-Lying there passively draped backwards over the BackBlock under the sacrum gradually stretches tight hip flexors, while at the same time allowing the spinal segments in the over-arch of the lower back to translate incrementally backwards towards the floor, thus flattening or 'paling out' the curve.
+Lying there passively draped backwards over the BackBlock under the sacrum gradually stretches out tight hip flexors, while at the same time allowing the spinal segments in the over-arch of the lower back to translate incrementally backwards towards the floor, thus flattening or 'paling out' the curve.
 At the same time, the tight structures of the lower back that go with this posture are gradually stretched.

 Different dynamics are at work in the too-stooped lumbar spine on the BackBlock, where the distractive forces are more directed at prizing open the front the vertebral interspaces, stretching the front of the very contracted disc wall and the super-strong anterior longitudinal ligament.